ocaml/ocaml.org/data/tutorials/ds_05_seq.md

   | Cons of 'a * 'a t
 and 'a t = unit -> 'a node
 ```
-This is the mutually recursive definition of two types; `Seq.node` which is
+This is the mutually recursive definition of two types: `Seq.node`, which is
 almost the same as `list`:
 ```ocaml
 type 'a list =
   | []
   | (::) of 'a * 'a list
 ```
-and `Seq.t` which is merely a type alias for `unit -> 'a Seq.node`.
+and `Seq.t`, which is merely a type alias for `unit -> 'a Seq.node`.
 The whole
-point of this definition is the type of the second argument of `Seq.Cons`, which
+point of this definition is the second argument's type `Seq.Cons`, which
 is a function returning a sequence while its `list` counterpart returns a list.
 Let's
 compare the constructors of `list` and `Seq.node`:
 1. Empty lists and sequences are defined the same way, a constructor without any
    parameter: `Seq.Nil` and `[]`.
 1. Non-empty lists and sequences are both pairs whose former member is a piece
-   of data;
+   of data.
-1. but the latter member, in lists, is a `list` too, while in sequences, it is a
+1. However, the latter member in lists is a `list` too, while in sequences, it is a
    function returning a `Seq.node`.

 A value of type `Seq.t` is “frozen” because the data it contains isn't
-immediately available, a `unit` value has to be supplied to recover it, and
+immediately available.
+A `unit` value has to be supplied to recover it, which is called “unfreezing.”
-that's “unfreezing”.
 However, unfreezing only gives access to the tip of the
 icicle, since the second argument of `Seq.Cons` is a function too.

-Having frozen-by-function tails explains why sequences may be considered
+Frozen-by-function tails explain why sequences may be considered
 potentially infinite.
 Until a `Seq.Nil` value has been found in the sequence,
 one can't say for sure if some will ever appear.
 The sequence could be a stream
-of incoming requests in a server, readings from an embedded sensor or system logs.
+of incoming requests in a server, readings from an embedded sensor, or system logs.
-All have unforeseeable termination and it is easier to consider them infinite.
+All have unforeseeable termination, and it is easier to consider them infinite.

 In OCaml, any value `a` of type `t` can be turned into a constant function by
 writing `fun _ -> a`, which has type `'a -> t`.
 When writing `fun () -> a`